dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Domain/ReadMe.Domain.md

 ```

-NOTE: the **using Shopway.Domain.Common.BaseTypes.Abstractions;** is hardcoded in the source generator, because form the Shopway application perspective it is
+NOTE: the **using Shopway.Domain.Common.BaseTypes.Abstractions;** is hardcoded in the source generator, because from the Shopway application perspective it is
 more than sufficient.
 To make it more customizable, see remarks made in **ReadMe.SourceGenerator.md**.
 If You want to see how to deal with it, see SourceGenerator
 for id converters or comparers, where we use a property on a attribute to store the namespace - the desired approach would be to use generic parameter, however the
 Roslyn source generator seems not to support that option.

 NOTE: for tutorial purposes, the UserId remains defined as before in **UserId.cs**, This approach is not preferred because if the definition of EntityId changes,
 we would need to manually update all such ids manually.
-However, it has been left in place for the clarity of individuals analyzing this repository..
+However, it has been left in place for the clarity of individuals analyzing this repository.

 ## EntityIds and EntityIdConverter